Residential M.A. in Christian Formation and Ministry

 - · BITH Theological Studies Requirement (TSR) (4)

 Students are also required to complete a zero-credit comprehensive exam and a zero-credit Mentoring Group in their area of concentration.

-In addition to core classes in the Christian Formation and Ministry Department, students also take the following courses in outdoor and adventure ministry.
+In addition to core classes in the Christian Formation and Ministry Department, students also take 18 hours of the following courses in outdoor and adventure ministry.

 - · CFM 563 The Church and Outdoor Ministry (4)

 - · CFM 564 Adventure Challenge Education (4)